emmanueleEgbo/social-media-type-api/README.md

 A **production-grade social media backend** built with **FastAPI**, **PostgreSQL**, **SQLAlchemy**, **Alembic**, and **JWT authentication** secured with **Argon2**.

-It allows users to **sign up, post tweets, like/unlike posts, follow users, and view paginated feeds** — fully tested, containerized, CI/CD-enabled, and deployable to the cloud.
+It allows users to **sign up, post tweets, like/unlike posts, and view paginated feeds** — fully tested, containerized, CI/CD-enabled, and deployable to the cloud.

 ---